-A Point and Figure (P&F) chart is made up of multiple columns of X’s, that represent an increase in stock price, and O’s that represent a decrease in stock price.
-A column of X’s is always followed by a column of O’s and vice-versa.
-The Chart is composed of multiple boxes, each box is equal to a certain price value range, and the box is filled with a X if the price increases to that range, or with an O if the prices decrease to that range.
+A Point and Figure (P&F) chart is made up of multiple columns of X’s that represent increases in a security’s price and O’s that represent decreases in price.
+A column of X’s is always followed by a column of O’s, and vice-versa.
+The chart is composed of multiple boxes, with each box equal to a certain price level.
+The box is filled with an X if price increases to that level.
+The box is filled with an O if price decreases to that level.

-The most popular P&F charting method is the 3-box reversal method.
-With this type of P&F chart, the filtering process occurs when a minimum of 3 boxes are used to reverse the present column and start a new one in the opposite direction.
+A popular P&F charting method is the three-box reversal.
+This is a filtering process that requires a minimum of three boxes be filled (with either three X’s or three O’s) before reversing the present column on the chart and starting a new one in the opposite direction.

 Benefits of P&F Charts

-While a P&F chart is one-dimensional in that it is focused only on significant price changes, it can offer several benefits to traders and analysts.
+While a P&F chart is one-dimensional in that it is focused only on price changes, not time, it can offer several benefits to traders and analysts.
 The benefits include:

 Creating a P&F Chart

 Prices on a P&F chart are characterized by rising columns of X’s and falling columns of O’s.
 Every X and O sits in a box.
-The box represents a predetermined price range and the larger the box size the fewer X and O on your P&F Chart.
+The box represents a predetermined price range.
+The larger the box size, the fewer X’s and O’s that will be charted.

-Every chart also has a predetermined reversal amount, which dictates how much a security’s price needs to move in the opposing direction to warrant that the column reverses direction.
-When the reversal amount is reached, a new column begins next to the previous one, except that it moves in the opposite direction and is represented by the opposite character, i.e., if an O column reverses, a new X column is started, and vice versa.
+Every point and figure chart has a predetermined, specified reversal amount.
+This dictates how much a security’s price needs to move in the opposite direction to warrant charting a new column in that direction.
+When the reversal amount is reached, a new column begins next to the previous one.
+The new column moves in the opposite direction and is represented by the opposite character.
+If a column of O’s reverses, a new X column is started, and vice versa.

 The amount that a column must reach in order to reverse – its reversal distance – is the product of the reversal amount and the box size.
-For example, if the box size is 2 and the reversal amount is 4, an 8-point price move would be required for the column to be reversed.
+For example, if the box size is 2 and the reversal amount is 4, an 8-point price move is required for a reversal/new column.
 As long as the price of a security does not move more than the established reversal distance, the existing column continues.

-There are several different ways to establish box scaling or size, however, the most traditionally-used method involves a predefined table of price ranges to dictate what the box’s size should be.
-The table below shows the traditionally-used table of price ranges and box sizes.
+There are several different ways to establish box scaling or size.
+The most commonly-used method involves a predefined table of price ranges to dictate what the box’s size should be.
+The table below shows a typical table of price ranges and box sizes.

 Bar and Candlestick Charts

-A bar chart is plotted using an x-axis and y-axis and rectangular bars to represent the values of whatever is being studied or compared.
-A bar chart, unlike a P&F chart, is two-dimensional; the height and width of each bar are established by the factors set within each category – what the x- and y-axes are used to represent.
-In most cases, either the x- or y-axis represents some form of time – something that the P&F chart does not consider.
-Bar charts are particularly visual and useful in helping to make comparisons between data sets.
+A bar chart is plotted using an x-axis and y-axis and rectangular bars to represent the prices/values of the security being charted.
+A bar chart, unlike a P&F chart, is two-dimensional.
+The height and width of each bar are established by the factors set within each category: what the x- and y-axes are used to represent.
+In most cases, either the x- or y-axis represents time, a factor that P&F charts do not consider.

-Candlestick charts incorporate aspects of both bar charts and line charts.
-The charts are used to express price movements.
-Each candlestick on a chart is used to represent one time period, with each bar showing four vital pieces of information for traders: the opening price, the high for the time period, the low, and the closing price.
-Because candlestick charts tend to be densely packed with information, they are generally used to show trading patterns that occur over shorter periods of time.
-Again, time becomes an integral part of this type of chart, which differs from P&F charts.
+Candlestick charts reflect price action with clearer visuals and in more detail than bar charts.
+Each candlestick on a chart represents one specified time period (e.g., one hour or one day).
+Candlesticks clearly show four vital pieces of information for traders: the opening price, the high for the period, the low, and the closing price.
+The candlesticks form patterns that traders use as technical indicators.
+Again, time is an integral part of this type of chart, unlike P&F charts.